therealwolf42/steem-chat-wallet/README.md

 <h1>Steem Messenger (Beta)</h1>

 > Disclaimer: Steem Messenger is currently in Beta.
-While careful development and testing has been done - bugs should be expected.
+While careful development and testing have been done - bugs should be expected.
 <a href="https://steemit.com/@therealwolf">@therealwolf on Steem</a> with funding from <a href="https://smartsteem.com">smartsteem.com</a> cannot be held liable for unknown issues, loss of funds (SBD & STEEM) or mistakes made by the user.

 ![Messenger_1.png](https://steemitimages.com/DQmQ6NPUPXeqtpjp6jQ3U38RBY1Eywn3hkyk8S8znTz8Ufs/Messenger_1.png)